richardsc/nb/README.md

 (This could be done better by checking the sha value of the file, to only backup when things have changed.)

+## Discussion items

+The author would like advice on any bugs that users find, or any features that they might like to see.
+Almost any advice is likely to be helpful.
+To get the ball rolling, below is a list of topics that are likely to come up:

+* there should be a graphical interface

+* for items of the "to do" variety, due-dates would be helpful

+* ... your item here :-)